jenkinsci/environment-dashboard-plugin/README.md

 You configure your deployment jobs to publish a record of each deployment to this plugin.

-You create a view which displays a matrix with rows for your 3 applications, columns for your environments and the intersections with the deployed code version.
+You will now create a view which displays a matrix with rows for your 3 applications, columns for your environments and the intersections with the deployed code version.

 Other information:
 * Bug Tracker for known issues and expectations : [Jenkins Build Flow Component](https://issues.jenkins-ci.org/browse/JENKINS/component/TBC)